-2. Read and accept the End-User Licence Agreement.
-Confirm that you have a valid licence and wish to install the software.
+2. Read and accept the End-User License Agreement.
+Confirm that you have a valid license and wish to install the software.

-This step is necessary even if you have a separate Licence Agreement with ABBYY (in such a case, this separate Licence Agreement overules the End-User Licence Agreement).
+This step is necessary even if you have a separate License Agreement with ABBYY (in such a case, this separate License Agreement overrules the End-User License Agreement).

 3. Select the program features you want to install.